odea-project/qAlgorithms/report/discussion_tests.md

 treatment.
 Here, a possible solution is to remove a detected outlier from the mean and repeat the process until only non-outliers remain.
 Such an approach requires limits to the amount of points that can be discarded.

+## Result Differences Between Centroid and Binning / Feature Test
+It is noteable that the centroid evaluation does not correlate with the other tests in terms of probable outliers or signal fluctuation.
+This implies that some changes in the instrument condition or the sample behaviour are noteable, but made undetectable through the processing that follows centroiding.
+Series 4) demonstrates this well, since by all other comparison methods, including PCA, the series shows a very high consistency, with the exception of one outlier.
+This outlier is still cleraly visible in the bin count consistency, but additionally a fluctuation in the centroid count between two states (seemingly) independent from anything but sample order can be observed.
+If such an effect exists in the binning or feature test, it is not noticeable.

 ## Combined Binning and Feature Test
 For all datasets, redundancy between the binning test and the feature test